awsdocs/amazon-eks-user-guide/doc_source/eks-ami-versions-windows.md

 # Amazon EKS optimized Windows AMI versions<a name="eks-ami-versions-windows"></a>

-This topic lists versions of the Amazon EKS optimized Windows AMIs and their corresponding versions of `kubelet`, Docker, containerd, and `csi-proxy`\.
+This topic lists versions of the Amazon EKS optimized Windows AMIs and their corresponding versions of `kubelet`, Docker, `containerd`, and `csi-proxy`\.

 The Amazon EKS optimized AMI metadata, including the AMI ID, for each variant can be retrieved programmatically\.
 For more information, see [Retrieving Amazon EKS optimized Windows AMI IDs](retrieve-windows-ami-id.md)\.